Infamy

 Publisher Description

-In Infamy, the story of this appalling chapter in American history is told more powerfully than ever before.
-Acclaimed historian Richard Reeves has interviewed survivors, read numerous private letters and memoirs, and combed through archives to deliver a sweeping narrative of this atrocity.
-Men we usually consider heroes-FDR, Earl Warren, Edward R. Murrow-were in this case villains, but we also learn of many Americans who took great risks to defend the rights of the internees.
-Most especially, we hear the poignant stories of those who spent years in "war relocation camps," many of whom suffered this terrible injustice with remarkable grace.
+In Infamy, acclaimed historian Richard Reeves delivers a sweeping narrative of this atrocity.
+Men we usually consider heroes—FDR, Earl Warren, Edward R. Murrow—were in this case villains.
+We also learn of internees who joined the military to fight for the country that had imprisoned their families, even as others fought for their rights all the way to the Supreme Court.
+The heart of the book, however, tells the poignant stories of those who endured years in “war relocation camps,” many of whom suffered this injustice with remarkable grace.

-Racism, greed, xenophobia, and a thirst for revenge: a dark strand in the American character underlies this story of one of the most shameful episodes in our history.
+Racism and war hysteria led to one of the darkest episodes in American history.
 But by recovering the past, Infamy has given voice to those who ultimately helped the nation better understand the true meaning of patriotism.

 PUBLISHERS WEEKLY